amingilani/blog/content/posts/generating-a-secure-passphrase.md

 > unglue pelt unfixable handling
 > habitat passably upswing pendant

-Set this as the primary password for whatever you're using it for—like a password manager—and, most importantly, configure it so it should **prompt you for your password every time you need to use it**.
+Set this as the primary password for whatever you're using it for--like a password manager--and, most importantly, configure it so it should **prompt you for your password every time you need to use it**.
 This ensures you write this phrase multiple times.